Skip to content

 I want to go to France this year.
 My kids want to go to Italy.

-Each of these sentences are able to form two independent or standalone sentences.
-The reason we would combine them into a compound sentence is to show the relationship between the two clauses, and how they are connected.
+Both parts can be separated to form their own separate sentences.
+The reason we would combine them into a compound sentence is to show the relationship between the two clauses, and that they are related.

 Introductory Phrases: Sometimes, “but” is preceded by an introductory phrase or adverbial clause that provides context to the sentence.
 In such cases, a comma can be used before “but.”